Boicourt, Kansas

 St. Louis & San Francisco Railroad Box Depot in Boicourt, Kansas.

-Boicourt, Kansas, once located about three miles northwest of Trading Post in Linn County, is an extinct town today.
+Boicourt, Kansas, once located about three miles northwest of Trading Post in Linn County, is now an extinct town.

 The town got its start when J. B. Grinnell purchased 80 acres and made a survey.
 Lot sales began in the fall of 1869.
-Located at a place called Hensley’s Point, the settlement would go by several names throughout the years.
+Located at Hensley’s Point, the settlement would go by several names throughout the years.

-The first building erected by John B. Leabo, who opened a store.
-When the post office was opened on December 1, 1869, Leabo was appointed the first Postmaster and the town was named Barnard.
-The first school was taught in John Morrison’s house, by William Stark, in the winter of 1869-70.
+John B. Leabo, who opened a store, erected the first building.
+When the post office opened on December 1, 1869, Leabo was appointed the first Postmaster, and the town was named Barnard.
+William Stark taught at the first school in John Morrison’s house in the winter of 1869-70.

 By the early 1880s, the small town contained eight dwellings and about 40 residents.
 On January 25, 1886, the name was changed to Cobb for just a few short months until July 9, 1886, when it was changed to Boicourt.